JoeThorntonLab/RH-RE_scanning/notebooks/calculate_bin_fluorescence.md

 ## QC checks

-We’ll check the mean library fluorescence over the course of the sorting experiment to check for fluorescence drift.
+Let’s plot the mean library fluorescence over the course of the sorting experiment to check for fluorescence drift.

 ``` r